🎮

 32blit becomes much easier to judge once it is forced into the same room as Digi RetroBoy, PicoSystem, and Retroid Pocket 3.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 32blit leaves the strongest impression when you frame it as a recommendation for shoppers who want a focused retro machine with a clear role.
-That is also what turns the buying advice from noise into something useful.
+That framing keeps the review honest and stops the verdict from sliding into generic praise.

 Niche but interesting fit is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The practical feature mix still gives it a recognizable lane.
 The main caution remains price, underpowered, no shoulder buttons, no headphone jack, homebrew only.